cloudfoundry/guardian/grootfs/README.md

 ## Known Issues

+#### Restrictions when running as a non-root user

 * GrootFS cannot use `docker:///centos` when run as a non-root user without UID/GID mappings.
 CentOS sets the `/root` permissions to 0550 (i.e.:
   `r-xr-x---`) and therefore, when GrootFS runs as a non-root user it cannot write files into the rootfs `/root`.
 You can work around this by either running as root or [using a UID/GID mapping](#usergroup-id-mapping).

+* Files not visible to the calling user in the base image won't be in the resulting rootfs.

+* The store must have the right permissions or ownership for the calling user otherwise the command will fail.

+* The calling user can only delete the rootfs that it owns.

+* The calling user can only cleanup the cached volumes that it owns.

+* The calling user can only request metrics for the rootfs that it owns.